-In 2018, Khon Kaen Sugar Industry Public Company Limited and its subsidiaries have engaged an independent professional appraisers to perform a revaluation of investment property, as have adopted the accounting policies is fair value method, to reflect the current existing value of assets and the evaluates the assets that generate future cash inflows for assessment of impairment loss to investment in subsidiaries.
-The appraisal value of assets by an appraiser using the market approach, income approach and cost approach, make an investment property have gain on fair value adjustments of investment property amount of Baht 206.67 million.
+In 2020, Khon Kaen Sugar Industry Public Company Limited and its subsidiaries have engaged an independent professional appraiser to perform a revaluation of investment property and operating land, as have adopted the accounting policies is fair value method, to reflect the current existing value of assets.
+The appraisal value of assets by an appraiser using the market approach and income approach, make an investment property and operating land totaling Baht 10,666 million and have gain on fair value adjustments of investment property in the total amount of Baht 122.98 million and operating land has a fair value increase in total amount of Baht 1,032.91 million.